 by Fredrick Musungu

-When it comes to marketing to sell products and services online; both the quality and quantity of your traffic carry weight.
+When it comes to marketing to sell products and services online; both the quality and quantity of your traffic carry weight, and should be given much consideration.

 So you’ve just finished writing your draft article.
-Would you love to rank it high in search engines like Google and Bing?
+Would you love to rank it high in search engines like Google and Bing to attract readers, and convert them to customers?

 Learn to write content that is in line with the reader’s search intent.